How much is a heat pump?

 To maximise savings, homeowners can also choose a heat pump tariff designed exclusively for heat pumps, such as Aira Zero.

-While considering an air source heat pump, it's helpful to understand the installation and maintenance costs involved:
+While considering how much a heat pump is, it's helpful to understand the installation and maintenance costs involved:

-Installation costs: The investment for an air source heat pump system ranges from £4,500 to £10,000 (inclusive of government grants).
+Installation costs: The investment for an air source heat pump system ranges from £5,450 and £12,000 (inclusive of government grants).
 The type of heat pump, property size, and existing heating infrastructure influence the cost.

 Additional costs: If you're upgrading your home's heating system, you may need larger radiators or underfloor heating, potentially adding £1,000 to £15,000 to the initial installation costs.

-Maintenance costs: Heat pumps are designed to last longer than boilers and therefore require less maintenance.
-Included in all our installs is the Aira Comfort Guarantee, which ensures that any parts and labour required to ensure the function of your product and installation are on us for 15 years.
+Maintenance costs: Heat pumps are designed to last longer than boilers and, therefore, require less maintenance.
+Find out how long heat pumps last.
+Included in all our Aira Heat Pump installs is the Aira Guarantee, which ensures that any parts and labour required to ensure the function of your product and installation are covered for 15 years.

 What is the average payback period for an air source heat pump?